-- Old injuries e.g., scrapes, sprains, bruises, etc. - Slight cuts e.g., paper cuts can be washed at the sink with soap and water and band-aid applied.
+• Old injuries - e.g., scrapes, sprains, bruises, etc.

-- A blister from a shoe that just needs a band-aid. - Lip balm- e.g., chapped lips
+- Slight cuts e.g., paper cuts can be washed at the sink with soap and water and band-aid applied. - A blister from a shoe that just needs a band-aid. - Lip balm- e.g., chapped lips

-All students must be escorted by an adult to the health room.
+Please use your own discretion in sending a student to the health room.
 Also, please use discretion in directions.
 For example: Do not say, "Go to the health room and get an ice pack," or "Go to the health room to be sent home," or "Go to the health room, because I think you have a fever."
-These types of statements can cause problems among the nurse, student, teacher, and parent.
+Instead, direct the student to the health room and allow the health room aide to assess the situation.

-You need to communicate with the nurse regarding any concerns you may have about student wellness.
+You need to communicate with the health room aide regarding any concerns you may have about student wellness.